 A variety of services are used during the processing of emergency calls.
 These services are deployed within an ESInet and are discoverable using the LoST [RFC5222] protocol or a discovery service known as the Service/Agency Locator (SAL).
 Standardized query terms are needed for both discovery mechanisms to work.
 When querying LoST, the service URNs in section 4.4.5.1. "urn:emergency:service" Subregistry are used.
 When querying the SAL, service names from the registry defined in this section are used.
 IANA is requested to create the ServiceNames subregistry in the Emergency registry.

+No objection, text adopted

 (77) In 4.5.1.3, typo "that entry" should be "that the entry".

+Blanket change made

 (78) Same place, suggestion: the expert should verify "that the entry is for a new service that is defined in a standard produced by an SDO with emergency services expertise".

+Same as previous comment, decline to change and defer to the expert as to the appropriateness of the SDO

 (79) In 4.5.1.4, I suggest making the columns/fields more explicitly named: